-How to write your goals to maximize your chance for accomplishment.
+How to write your goals to achieve results!

 Learning how to write your goals is the first important step in the goal setting process.
-There are good ways to write goals and less effective ways.
+There are good ways and bad ways to write goals.

 Your odds of completing your goals go way up once you make the commitment to write them down.
 When written correctly, they go up even higher.

 At the 100 Goals Club, the goals focused on are life goals.
 The steps in how to write your goals applies equally to goals in all areas of your life, whether personal goals, career goals or in any of the 10 life goal categories featured on this site:

 1. Personal Development

 3. Family and Friends

 5 key points on how to write your goals